irohitb/images-map/readme.md

 #### Get Api keys

-Currently the service supports
+Currently library supports getting images from

 - unsplash
 - pexels
 - pixabay
 - shutterstock

+#### Create env object

-Create object with keys of services you want to use (skip the ones you don't)
+Create `env object` with keys of services you want to use (skip the ones you don't)

 ```
 let env_variables = {